MediaArea/MediaConch/CheckerArchitecture.md

 ### Optional

-(Not part of the original PreForma tender but can potentially be added upon request after in context of professional services)
+(Not part of the original PREFORMA tender but can potentially be added upon request after in context of professional services)

 - MPEG-1/2 Video (including IMX, AS-07, D-10 Video, FIMS…)
 - H.264/AVC (including AS-07)